How to Change Your Spouse in Five Easy Steps

 3. Look at conflict from your spouse's view

 Disagreements happen.
 Any time two people work and live together, there will be times when they don't see things the same.
 Each of us come from different cultures and backgrounds.
 The way our parents did things will not necessarily work for us.
 Conflict does not have to destroy us.
 Rather, it can be the catalyst that helps us get to know one another and express our feelings of love for each other.

 The video The Trouble With Conflict show us what happens when we use the following distorted thought patterns in our interactions with our spouse:

-The Emotional Survival Handbook teaches us ways that we can avoid these types of thought patterns.
+We can avoid these types of thought patterns.
 A big part of that process is looking at the situation from the other person's point of view.
 When we see that we are not the only players in the game, we have a much better chance at working together for an appropriate solution.

-4. Do something together you both find enjoyable
+4. Do something together you both enjoy

 Every investment has a price, or something we put into it that comes back in larger measure.
 When we plant seeds in our garden, the time and effort we put into weeding, watering, and fertilizing increases the resulting yield, and strengthens our feelings of accomplishment.